 - Synchronised with your website

 1. Integrated with planning software tools

-As from 2020, we’ve also integrated with Marcato, one of the lead festival and event planning software tools.
+As of 2020, we’ve also integrated our festival apps with Marcato, one of the lead festival and event operations and planning software tools.
 It provides talent contracting, event scheduling, vendor management and much more to events and festivals around the planet.

 Their versatile platform allows you to streamline your event operations and maximise all operational efficiencies.